cloudbridgeuy/rargs/README.md

 Usage: rargs [COMMAND]

 Commands:
+  run    Runs a rargs script
-  tree   Output a tree of all the commands available based on the script root build  Build the script help   Print this message or the help of the given subcommand(s)
+  build  Build the script
+  help   Print this message or the help of the given subcommand(s)